feature-image

 Lonzo Ball

-Lonzo Ball no longer resembles the player who many once projected as a potential All-Star, but his skillset still helps several needs for the Lakers.
+Could there be a reunion on the cards?
+Lonzo Ball no longer resembles the player many once projected as a potential All-Star during his time in LA, but his skill set still addresses several needs for the Lakers.
 He’s still a decent perimeter defender, connective passer, and transition playmaker, all areas where LA can improve, especially against teams with smaller guards.

 Ball’s fit on the team is straightforward.
-In the minutes without Reaves and Doncic, he can play as a serviceable ball-handler to set up James, pushing the pace and moving the ball quickly to get his teammates good looks.
+In the minutes without Reaves and Doncic, he can play as a serviceable ball-handler, setting up James by pushing the pace and moving the ball quickly to get his teammates good looks.

 Defensively, he can pressure opposing guards and disrupt passing lanes, and he’s known to be able to get a steal or two when needed.